Former UK Prime Minister Boris Johnson admits to making mistakes but defends COVID record at inquiry

-LONDON — (AP) — Former British Prime Minister Boris Johnson acknowledged Wednesday that his government was too slow to grasp the scale of the COVID-19 crisis, though he skirted questions about whether any of his decisions had contributed to the country's high death toll in the pandemic.
+LONDON — (AP) — Former U.K. Prime Minister Boris Johnson said Wednesday that his government was too slow to grasp the extent of the COVID-19 crisis, though he skirted questions about whether any of his decisions had contributed to the country's high death toll in the pandemic.

 Testifying under oath at Britain's COVID-19 public inquiry, Johnson acknowledged that “we underestimated the scale and the pace of the challenge” when reports of a new virus began to emerge from China in early 2020.